FDA issues marketing denial for 6,500 flavored e-cigarettes

 The health regulator said these companies cannot market or distribute the products in the U.S. and retailers who sell them risk FDA enforcement action.

+The FDA named eight of these companies that received the denial orders, which include Imperial Vapors LLC, Savage Enterprises and Big Time Vapes, among others.

+However, the FDA said it was not disclosing the names of the other two companies to protect potential confidential commercial information.

-The FDA said premarket tobacco product applications (PMTAs), which were for a variety of flavored e-cigarette products, did not provide sufficient evidence to show that permitting the marketing of these products would be appropriate for the protection of the public health.
+The FDA added the premarket tobacco product applications (PMTAs) submitted for a variety of flavored e-cigarette products did not provide sufficient evidence to show that permitting the marketing of these products would be appropriate for public health.

+Some of the flavors denied by the health regulator include Citrus, Strawberry Cheesecake, Cool Mint and Menthol.

+However, Altria Group Inc's MO.N NJOY has six e-cigarette products which have received full approval from the FDA.

 (Reporting by Ananya Mariam Rajesh in Bengaluru; Editing by Krishna Chandra Eluri)